-As a subcontractor, you will be regularly hired by a General Contractor to perform specialized tasks on their project.
+As a subcontractor, a General Contractor will regularly hire you to perform specialized tasks on their project.
 Be it roofing, plumbing, HVAC installation, electrical work, flooring, carpentry, painting, or any other construction-related function.

 Each of these jobs comes with its own set of risks.
 This begs the question, are you adequately insured?

 Regarding Liability Insurance, here’s what you need to know and how to go about getting the best buy Contractors Liability Insurance.

 Contractor Liability Insurance protects you against substantial legal expenses.

 A third party can sue you, in the course of your work, for causing bodily injury, property damage, or accused of advertising injury (libel and slander).
 Thus, if you’re liable, Contractors Liability Insurance can help cover attorney fees, court-ordered damages, medical bills, and funeral expenses.

 Without this coverage, you’d have to pay for the costs out of pocket, putting you at risk of bankruptcy.

 The coverage won’t cover workplace injuries and illnesses.